sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

      ![](images/agents3.png)

-# Task 4: Explore query logs
+### Task 4: Explore query logs

+In this task, you will run the queries in Microsoft sentinel to check the health status and usage of Network, Logical Disk, Memory, and Processor for VM.

 1. Now, go back to **Microsoft Sentinel |Overview** page by clicking on **Overview (1)** under General on the left hand side blade, and then click on **Heartbeat          (2)**.